Adultism: Institutional adultism

 Institutional adultism may be apparent in any instance of systemic bias, where formalized limitations or demands are placed on people simply because of their young age.
 Policies, laws, rules, organizational structures, and systematic procedures each serve as mechanisms to leverage, perpetuate, and instill adultism throughout society.
 These limitations are often reinforced through physical force, coercion or police actions and are often seen as double standards.
 This treatment is increasingly seen as a form of gerontocracy.

 Institutions perpetuating adultism may include the fiduciary, legal, educational, communal, religious, and governmental sectors of a community.
 Social science literature has identified adultism as "within the context of the social inequality and the oppression of children, where children are denied human rights and are disproportionately victims of maltreatment and exploitation."

 Institutional adultism may be present in:

-as well as Legal issues affecting adolescence and Total institutions.
+as well as legal issues affecting adolescence and total institutions.

 Cultural adultism

 Cultural adultism is a much more ambiguous, yet much more prevalent, form of "discrimination or intolerance towards youth".
-Any restriction or exploitation of people because of their young age, as opposed to their ability, comprehension, or capacity, may be said to be adultist.
+Any restriction or exploitation of people because of their youth, as opposed to their ability, comprehension, or capacity, may be said to be adultist.
 These restrictions are often attributed to euphemisms afforded to adults on the basis of age alone, such as "better judgment" or "the wisdom of age".
 A parenting magazine editor comments, "Most of the time people talk differently to kids than to adults, and often they act differently, too."